elsie-d/group-eight-recipe-project/README.md

 ## User Story
-As a hungry person i want look recipes i like and others in the coding class may like -I want cards to show pre defined recipes 1 of each for each person in project
+As a hungry person i want look recipes i like and others in the coding class may like
+- I want cards to show pre defined recipes 1 of each for each person in project

-As a user i want to be able to click on each card -Each card shows me recipes from pinterest and a youtube video showing instructions
+As a user i want to be able to click on each card
+- Each card shows me recipes from pinterest and a youtube video showing instructions

 As a users i want to be able to have a recipe collection log
 - can save the knowledge i learned from my video and recipe that will print to local memory.